mothur/mothur.github.io/_wiki/get.oturep.md

 While the [bin.seqs](bin.seqs) command reports the OTU number for all sequences, the **get.oturep** command generates a fasta-formatted sequence file containing only a representative sequence for each OTU.
-A .rep.fasta and .rep.names file or .rep.count\_table file is generated for each OTU definition.
+A .rep.fasta and .rep.name file or .rep.count\_table file is generated for each OTU definition.
 For this tutorial, download and decompress [amazondata.zip](https://mothur.s3.us-east-2.amazonaws.com/wiki/amazondata.zip).